 (7) See § 276-35 (requirements for parking) for additional standards.

-K. Minimum off-street loading; trash and garbage locations.
+L. Minimum off-street loading; trash and garbage locations.

 (1) The need for, location and design of off-street loading and unloading areas shall be considered and determined at the time of site plan review.
 Off-street loading and unloading areas shall take place on site but not in the public/street right-of-way.